 You have decided to continue your education and have been accepted into Bloomfield College.
 This is a big step in developing yourself as a knowledgeable citizen of an increasingly global world and in furthering your career options.

-These placement tests are very important because they will help determine how you start your college career.
-You cannot “pass” or “fail” the placement tests, but giving these tests your utmost effort and attention will help you begin your college career on a positive note.
+Placement testing is used to determine the skill levels of entering students in Writing and to help us place students in the correct course to best meet their academic goals.
+This placement test is very important because it will help determine how you start your college career.
+You cannot "pass" or "fail" the placement test, but giving this test your utmost effort and attention will help you begin your college career on a positive note.

 It is essential that you take the placement test yourself to ensure you are placed into the most appropriate course for your skill level.

-The deadline for completing any required placement tests is May 15.
+The deadline for completing any required placement tests is June 1st.
 Deposited students should have received an email with their testing information.
 Please contact email@example.com if you have any questions.
-You cannot be registered for classes until you have completed any required placement tests.
+You cannot be registered for classes until you have completed the required placement tests.

 - The Writing Placement Test